flowingbits/terraform-ansible-inventory/README.md

 # terraform-ansible-inventory

-Simple module to render Ansible inventory file
+Simple module to render Ansible inventory file.
+It works well in situations when you provision your servers with Terraform, and later you want to do something to them with Ansible.

 ## Usage